LastKnightCoder/obsidian-notion-video/README.md

 <img src="https://cdn.jsdelivr.net/gh/LastKnightCoder/ImgHosting3@master/202204172249412022-04-17-22-49-42.png" style="zoom:50%"/>

 **Notice: In order to get the content, you need to share the page where the content is located (or its parent page) to the intergration you created.**

-## Development progress

-At the moment, only videos can be inserted into Obsidian.
-Inserting text content or images or other content will be considered in a later version.

-There is currently a problem with the video links expiring and I am trying to fix this.